State of Financial Crime 2023 Report

 In 2019, to enhance the availability of beneficial ownership information to certain authorities, the CBCA was further amended to require these same corporations make their registers of ISCs available to certain investigative bodies upon request (subject to certain conditions).
 British Columbia and Manitoba have passed similar legislation improving the availability of beneficial ownership information within their jurisdictions, and the Saskatchewan legislature recently introduced a beneficial ownership bill.
 The remaining provinces and territories continue to work on the implementation of their own respective legislation.

-In June 2019, federal, provincial and territorial governments participated in a special joint meeting on anti-money laundering.
+In June 2019, federal, provincial and territorial governments participated in a special joint meeting on anti-money laundering in Canada.
 They reaffirmed their commitment to action on beneficial ownership transparency.
 They agreed to cooperate on initiating consultations to examine how to make beneficial ownership information more transparent through initiatives such as providing access through public registries to combat financial crimes while prioritizing business and individual privacy.

 Several other countries have added transparency requirements that require corporations to collect and record beneficial ownership information and to report some or all of that information to a central registry available to appropriate authorities.
 Some countries also make the beneficial ownership information held in those registries accessible to the public.